Employee Compensation vs. Total Rewards

 - Compensation: In general, most employees regardless of title or role within the organization have an expectation regarding their compensation.
 There are a range of pay strategies that provide incentives and encourage retention.

-- Benefits: Health and dental insurance are what generally come to mind when discussing employee benefits.
+- Benefits: Health and dental insurance are what generally comes to mind when discussing employee benefits.
 There are also many value-added benefits that can be offered within the insurance plans.
 Employee assistance programs, discounts on fitness programs and health incentive programs are also ways to expand the offerings to employees.

 - Work-life Benefits: Leaders are continually recognizing the need for employees to have opportunities to enjoy their personal time off.
-Incorporating social activities within the work day provides the feeling of down-time, while still on the clock.
+Incorporating social activities within the work day provides the feeling of downtime, while still on the clock.

 - Performance and Service Recognition: There was a time when employees worked their entire career for one employer.
 Although those days are long gone, employers are still seeking ways to recognize performance and loyalty to the organization.